Anna Jean Bennett was born 16 Jul 1854 in Belmont (Allegany County), New York.

 But where was Anna Jean in 1870?
 She would have been 17, and part of a now stable, but not wealthy, family that owned a small farm in Sterling, Mass.
 Three possibilities come to mind: (1) with her father and still-missing brother William, (2) away at school (seems unlikely) or (3) working and living in some other location.
 Wherever she was, she should be in the federal census but I have not found her yet.

 The next thing we know about Anna Jean is very surprising.
 Let me give some background.
 In her later life, Anna Jean married well and her husband was a conservative lawyer who became Chief Justice of the Rhode Island Supreme Court.
-She and the judge were well known characters in our family and one prejudice of the judge’s that was repeated many times in family stories was his antipathy for divorce.
+She and the judge were well known persons in our family and one prejudice of the judge’s that was repeated many times in family stories was his antipathy for divorce.
 My grandfather – always a favorite with his aunt and uncle, the childless Anna Jean and the judge – carefully kept the news of his own divorce in 1929 from the judge who was on his death bed.
 So imagine me on my hunt through the 1870′s looking for records of Anna Jean’s life and discovering that she had been, during that time, married and divorced.

 Anna Jean Bennett married Harrison Gilley on 29 Jan 1873 in Sterling, Mass.